 The terms and conditions of the Rights Issue as set out in this document and the Provisional Allotment Letter (where appropriate), and in the Pre-Printed Issue Account Statement and the Swedish Application Form (where appropriate) and any non-contractual obligation arising out of or related thereto shall be governed by, and construed in accordance with, English law.
-The courts of England and Wales are to have exclusive jurisdiction to settle any dispute which may arise out of or in connection with the Rights Issue, this document or the Provisional Allotment Letter (where appropriate) and in the Pre-Printed Issue Account Statement and the Swedish Application Form (where appropriate) (including any dispute relating to any non-contractual obligations arising out of or in connection with them).
-By accepting rights under the Rights Issue in accordance with the instructions set out in this document and, in the case of Qualifying Non-CREST Shareholders only, the Provisional Allotment Letter, and in the case of Qualifying Swedish Directly Registered Shareholders only, the Pre-Printed Issue Account Statement and the Swedish Application Form, Qualifying Shareholders irrevocably submit to the jurisdiction of the courts of England and Wales and waive any objection to proceedings in any such court on the ground of venue or on the ground that proceedings have been brought in an inconvenient forum.
+The courts of England and Wales are to have exclusive jurisdiction to settle any dispute which may arise out of or in connection with the Rights Issue, this document or the Provisional Allotment Letter (where appropriate) and in the Pre-Printed Issue Account Statement and the Swedish Application Form (where appropriate) and in the Pre-Printed Issue Account Statement and the Swedish Application Form (where appropriate) (including any dispute relating to any non-contractual obligations arising out of or in connection with them).
+By accepting rights under the Rights Issue in accordance with the instructions set out in this document and, in the case of Qualifying Non-CREST Shareholders only, the Previsional Allotment Letter, and in the case of Qualifying Swedish Directly Registered Shareholders only, the Pre-Printed Issue Account Statement and the Swedish Application of the courts of England and Wales and waive any objection to proceedings in any such court on the ground of venue or on the ground that proceedings have been brought in an inconvenient forum.